 The leaves grow in a rosette pattern and a dark shade of green with star-shaped stems.

-They’re generally smooth textured but are known to have tiny feet or spines along the edges.
+They’re generally smoothly textured but are known to have tiny feet or spines along the edges.

-The leaves thin out towards the edge, curving at the tip that is a lighter shade of red, giving the plant a gorgeous tint.
+The leaves thin out towards the edge, curving at the tip of a lighter shade of red, giving the plant a gorgeous tint.